 Zucchini Turkey Burgers

-- 1 lb ground turkey half breast, half thigh
+- 1 pound ground turkey half breast, half thigh

 - 1 cup grated zucchini